-Over the years, DCEG research on the association between infectious agents and cancer has made a significant impact in the following areas:
+Over the years, DCEG research on the association between infectious agents and cancer has made a significant public health impact.

 Starting in the 1980s, DCEG investigators carried out landmark studies on the natural history of cervical cancer that firmly established HPV as the necessary cause of this malignancy (Schiffman et al., 1993, 2007).
 Their efforts laid the groundwork for vaccine development and improved strategies for screening.